box/box-typescript-sdk-gen/docs/comments.md

 ### Returns

-This function returns a value of type `Comment`.
+This function returns a value of type `CommentFull`.

 Returns the newly created comment object.